 "Yours Truly, 2095" by Electric Light Orchestra: "I met someone who looks a lot like you, she does the things you do, but she is an IBM"

 The music video for "All Is Full of Love" by Björk, probably the inspiration for SVEDKA_GRL (see below under Real Life).

 Robot Noodle from Gorillaz is an example, premiering in Phase Three.
 Probably a deconstruction, too—it's completely unlike the real Noodle and it turns out Noodle is not, in fact, dead.
 On top of that, this robot girl is vapid, incredibly violent, subservient to her creator, and generally not at ALL like Noodle.

-Debatably, female-identifying Warforged in the Eberron setting of Dungeons & Dragons are a magitek version of this trope, though they don't have any physical female characteristics unless they deliberately adopt them.
+Dungeons & Dragons: Debatably, female-identifying Warforged in the Eberron setting are a magitek version of this trope, though they don't have any physical female characteristics unless they deliberately adopt them.

 Pictured above: Aegis (Aigis in the international versions) from Persona 3.
-FES added Metis in "The Answer", though strictly speaking, Metis ain't actually a robot but a personification of Aigis' internal conflict.
+FES added Metis in "The Answer", though strictly speaking, she isn't actually a robot, but a personification of Aigis' internal conflict.

 KOS-MOS from the Xenosaga series is the canonical robot girl, with a surprising twist at the end.

 Momo from the same series, as a Realian, also qualifies, though Realians are organic rather than mechanical.

 In Phantasy Star Online, the raCaseal character class were Robot Girls, and most of their costumes were maid like, including a large bow on the back and a skirt.
 One of their hairstyles even had a little hat appropriate for a nurse or maid.
 They were joined in PSO: Episode 2 by huCaseals.
 Their costumes were more ninja-like in design.